Appa002/z71200-runtime/README.md

 #### Strings

 Strings are the only sort of object that needs to be shared between the client and server outside of the actual layout.
-The layout is to allocate an "Array" (0) tagged word, where the word is the length of the string and then lay out the utf-8 encoded bytes sequentially in memory after.
+The convention is to allocate an "Array" (0) tagged word, where the word is the length of the string and then lay out the utf-8 encoded bytes sequentially in memory after.
 An example of how to do this is the `aloc_tagged_str` method in `client.py` which given a string returns a pointer to the correct structure.

 #### Events and State Jmps

 The UI needs to react to events and change its style based on the element state.
 To facilitate this the "Hover" (28), "MousePressed" (29), and "Clicked" (30) tagged words are used.
 They each take a relative pointer as their associated word.
-They work like `jne` like instructions in Assembly language, performing the relative jump if the state is *not*  active.
+They work like `jne` instructions in Assembly languages performing the relative jump if the state is *not* active.
 That is the following changes the pencil colour to red, if the element is hovered.

 ```
  0: [28] [0] [0] [0] [0] [0] [0] [0] | [ 32] [0] [0] [0] [0] [0] [0] [0]